rwietter/obsidian-vault/Blockchain/Networks/Networks.md

 5. Why can state channels not be operated in a trustless environment?
 R: All layer 2 scaling solutions require trusted setups

+6. Can side chains be considered as Layer 2's
+RE: No